top of page

 The mission of Spark Ventures is to provide sustainable solutions that lift communities out of poverty and empower future leaders.
 They do this by directing human and financial capital via sub-grants and strategic guidance to grassroots partners around the world who provide health, education, and social enterprise.
 By focusing their resources in areas of capacity building, business development and job creation, they seek to have a lasting and sustainable impact.

-Strategies for International Development
+Strategies for Int'l Development

 Strategies for International Development helps poor farmers graduate from poverty by helping them build successful farm businesses that increase their income.
 This includes conserving the natural resources upon which their agro-businesses depend and helping women play an equal role in building these businesses.

-Indicates solar partner
+indicates solar partner